BERNARDINE FRANCISCAN SISTERS

 Mass will be offered for your special intentions.

-Prayers are requested for the following sick and needy Sisters, Family, Associates, Friends and Benefactors and for those who companion them during this time:
+Prayers are requested for the following sick or needy Sisters, Family, Associates, Friends, and Benefactors and for those who companion them during this time:

 Prayers are requested for the needs of our congregation.